Bellinger HR sends Dodgers to 3rd World Series in 4 years - WHIZ News

 Julio Urias closed with three perfect innings as the Dodgers won their 24th NL pennant, their 12th since moving to Los Angeles.
 They are coming off their eighth consecutive NL West title.

-It was the 16th consecutive playoff appearance in which NL East champion Atlanta did not win a World Series, the most for any team.
+It was the 16th consecutive playoff appearance in which Atlanta did not win a World Series, the most for any team.

+But these Braves have won three consecutive NL East titles and have a bunch of young players surrounding NL MVP candidate Freddie Freeman, who had never been to the NLCS in his previous 10 seasons in Atlanta.

+“We’re taking strides in the right direction.
+And we did it with our young players and the experience they got,” manager Brian Snitker said.
+“A lot of our young players grew up a lot in these last three months.”

 The Dodgers are once again going for their first World Series title since 1988.
 They lost Game 7 at home three years ago to to the Houston Astros, and then lost in five games to the Boston Red Sox in 2018 when Mookie Betts was the AL MVP and playing against Los Angeles.